Rejecting Television

 One activity that is clearly destructive to the brain is watching too much TV.
 Passively watching TV for several hours per day is associated with a 20% increased risk for cognitive impairment.

 So while my physical body is relaxing and sinking ever further into my couch, my cognition is declining but I don’t even notice it.
 Why?
 Because the novelty of television spikes my dopamine and endogenous opioid levels (ie: feelings of pleasure).
-This, in combination with the orienting response that compels me to stay engaged, ensures that my mental energy levels will continue to decrease without me aware of it.
+This, in combination with the orienting response that compels me to stay engaged, ensures that my mental energy levels will continue to decrease without me being aware of it.
 This tracks because when I finally do stop watching television, I’m typically more tired than when I started…

 I’m not an addict, am I?